cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 Both code reviews and static test tools are called static test techniques because the code is not executed.
 Instead we/tools are looking at the code.

 #### Good design
-Good sóftware design has the following qualities:
+Good software design has the following qualities:
 - maintainable
 - reusable
 - testable